 We like some of the ingredients in this product — specifically, caffeine.
 However, there are too many negatives floating around for us to fully back this brew.

-If you want to try it out, be our guest, but there are more natural and more effective ways (not to mention cheaper) to lose weight.
-If your goal is to shed pounds, boost metabolism, increase energy, and burn fat, you need a supplement that works, supported by positive reviews.
+If you want to try it out, be our guest, but there are more natural and more effective ways to lose weight.
+If your goal is to shed pounds, boost metabolism, increase energy, and burn fat, you need a support system that works and is supported by positive reviews.

-Additionally, the team behind Noom is confident in their supplement, they’re offering a 14-day trial.
+Additionally, the team behind Noom is confident in their program, they’re offering a 14-day trial.